Linda Tripp: Involvement in Clinton impeachment scandal

 Tripp became a close confidante of Monica Lewinsky, another former White House employee, while both were working in the Pentagon's public affairs office.
 According to Tripp, who was about 24 years older than Lewinsky, they had known each other for a year and a half before the scandal began to reach its critical stage.
 After Lewinsky revealed to Tripp that she had been in a physical relationship with Clinton, Tripp, acting on the advice of the literary agent Lucianne Goldberg, began secretly recording phone conversations with Lewinsky and encouraging Lewinsky to document details of her relationship with the president.

 Michael Isikoff from Newsweek reported that, in August 1997, Tripp said that she had encountered Kathleen Willey coming out of the Oval Office "disheveled" and that "her face red and her lipstick was off."
 Willey alleged that Clinton groped her.
 Clinton's lawyer Robert S. Bennett said in the Newsweek article, "Linda Tripp is not to be believed."

 In January 1998, Tripp gave the tapes to Independent Counsel Kenneth Starr in exchange for immunity from prosecution.
 Tripp disclosed to Starr that she was aware of the relationship between Lewinsky and Clinton, that Lewinsky had submitted a false affidavit denying the relationship to the federal court in Arkansas in the Clinton v.
 Jones lawsuit, and that Lewinsky had attempted to suborn Tripp's perjury in that suit to conceal what she knew of the Clinton–Lewinsky relationship and of Kathleen Willey from the federal court.
 As Tripp explained, she was being solicited to commit a crime to conceal evidence in the Jones civil rights case.
 Jones' lawsuit, initially filed in April 1994 through her attorneys Joseph Cammarata and Gilbert K. Davis, eventually resulted in the landmark US Supreme Court decision in Clinton v.
 Jones that held that sitting US presidents do not have immunity against civil lawsuits for acts done before they take office that are unrelated to the office.

 Tripp also informed Starr of the existence of a navy blue dress that Lewinsky owned that was soiled with Clinton's semen.
 During their friendship, Lewinsky had shown the dress to Tripp and said she intended to have it dry-cleaned.
-Tripp convinced her not to have it cleaned.
+Tripp convinced her not to do so.
 Based on Tripp's tapes, Starr obtained approval from Attorney General Janet Reno and the special court overseeing the independent counsel to expand Starr's investigation into the Clinton–Lewinsky relationship, look for potential incidents of perjury, and investigate Lewinsky for perjury and suborning perjury as a witness in the lawsuit that Paula Jones had brought against Clinton.

-Eventually, both Clinton and Lewinsky had to appear before a grand jury to answer questions, but Clinton appeared via closed circuit television.
+Eventually, both Clinton and Lewinsky had to appear before a grand jury to answer questions, but Clinton appeared via closed-circuit television.
 At the conclusion of Lewinsky's interrogation, the jurors offered Lewinsky the chance to offer any last words.
 She said, "I hate Linda Tripp."